JerryFZhang/SwiftWatchCounter/README.md

 - Use the vibration motor on the watch when deep pressed.
 - Touch and hold to continuously count.
 - Comments in code.
+- Font size change to make it larger on larger iPhones.
+- Launch screen and App Icon(just a simple one).

 # License
 This component is available under MIT license.